bkille01/CHCO-R-training/README.md

-# CHCO-R-training
+## Purpose

-This repository will be used for the July 2018 CHCO R Training.
-Stay posted for updates.
+This repository provides documentation for the 2018 CHCO Reserach Informatics R Training.
+The code in this repository has been written to facilitate this training.

+### Documentation
+For detailed documentation, please see the [wiki](https://github.com/accomer/CHCO-R-training/wiki).
+The Wiki includes a detailed description of the material that is covered during the training as well as links to additional R resources.